 Program Learning Outcomes provide a broad and measurable set of standards that incorporate a range of knowledge and skills that will be achieved on completion of the program.
 If you are undertaking this subject as part of a degree program, you should refer to the relevant degree program outcomes and graduate attributes as they relate to this subject.

 On successful completion of this subject the learner will be able to:

 - Demonstrate advanced knowledge of the contractual features and properties of forwards, futures, options and credit derivatives on a range of underlying assets and commodities.

-- Apply appropriate models to price forwards, futures, options and credit derivatives and be able to reproduce the mathematical derivations and economic rationale underlying these models.
+- Apply appropriate models to price forwards, futures, options and credit derivatives and demonstrate an understanding of the mathematical derivations and economic rationale underlying the models.

-- Demonstrate the ability to use option trading strategies and spreads and communicate the favourable financial conditions for each.
+- Demonstrate the ability to use option trading strategies.

-- Demonstrate the ability to apply and explain structural, reduced form and transition intensity-based approaches to modelling credit risk.
+- Demonstrate the ability to apply and explain pricing models used for risk.